victoryang/socket-demo/doc/Architecture/Distributed/02-kubernetes/service.md

 >You need either kube-dns version 1.7 or CoreDNS version 0.0.8 or higher to use the ExternalName type.

+### Type NodePort

+If you set the `type` field to `NodePort`, the Kubernetes control plane allocates a port from a range specified by `--service-node-port-range` flag (default: 30000-32767).
+Each node proxies that port (the same port number on every Node) into your Service.
+Your Service reports the allocated port in its `.spec.ports[*].nodePort` field.

+### Type ExternalName

+Services of type ExternalName map a Service to a DNS name, not to a typical selector such as `my-service` or `cassandra`.
+You specify these Services with the `spec.externalName` parameter.

+> Note: ExternalName accepts an IPv4 address string, but as a DNS names comprised of digits, not as an IP address.
+ExternalNames that resemble IPv4 addresses are not resolved by CoreDNS or ingress-nginx because ExternalName is intended to specify a canonical DNS name.
+To hardcode an IP address, consider using headless Services.

+When looking up the host `my-service.prod.svc.cluster.local`, the cluster DNS Service returns a `CNAME` record with the value `my.database.example.com`.
+Accessing `my-service` works in the same way as other Services but with the crucial difference that redirection happens at the DNS level rather than via proxying or forwarding.
+Should you later decide to move your database into your cluster, you can start its Pods, add appropriate selectors or endpoints, and change the Service's `type`.

+### External IPs

+If there are external IPs that route to one or more cluster nodes, Kubernetes Services can be exposed on those `externalIPs`.
+Traffic that ingresses into the cluster with the external IP (as destination IP), on the Service port, will be routed to one of the Service endpoints. `externalIPs` are not managed by Kubernetes and are the responsibility of the cluster administrator.

+In the Service spec, `externalIPs` can be specified along with any of the ServiceTypes.
+In the example below, "`my-service`" can be accessed by clients on "`80.11.12.10:80`" (`externalIP:port`)

+## Shortcomings

+Using the userspace proxy for VIPs works at small to medium scale, but will not scale to very large clusters with thousands of Services.
+The [original design proposal for portals](https://github.com/kubernetes/kubernetes/issues/1107) has more details on this.

+Using the userspace proxy obscures the source IP address of a packet accessing a Service.
+This makes some kinds of network filtering (firewalling) impossible.
+The iptables proxy mode does not obscure in-cluster source IPs, but it does still impact clients coming through a load balancer or node-port.

+The `Type` field is designed as nested functionality - each level adds to the previous.

 ## Virtual IP implementation

+The previous information should be sufficient for many people who just want to use Services.
+However, there is a lot going on behind the scenes that may be worth understanding.

+### Avoiding collisions

+One of the primary philosophies of Kubernetes is that you should not be exposed to situations that could cause your actions to fail through no fault of your own.
+For the design of the Service resource, this means not making you choose your own port number if that choice might collide with someone else's choice.
+That is an isolation failure.

+In order to allow you to choose a port number for your Services, we must ensure that no two Services can collide.
+Kubernetes does that by allocating each Service its own IP address.

+To ensure each Service receives a unique IP, an internal allocator atomically updates a global allocation map in etcd prior to creating each Service.
+The map object must exist in the registry for Services to get IP address assignments, otherwise creations will fail with a message indicating an IP address could not be allocated.

+In the control plane, a background controller is responsible for creating that map (needed to support migrating from older versions of Kubernetes that used in-memory locking).
+Kubernetes also uses controllers to check for invalid assignments (eg due to administrator intervention) and for cleaning up allocated IP addresses that are no longer used by any Services.

+### Service IP address

+Unlike Pod IP addresses, which actually route to a fixed destination, Service IPs are not actually answered by a single host.
+Instead, kube-proxy uses iptables (packet processing logic in Linux) to define virtual IP addresses which are transparently redirected as needed.
+When clients connect to the VIP, their traffic is automatically transported to an appropriate endpoint.
+The environment variables and DNS for Services are actually populated in terms of the Service's virtual IP address (and port).

+kube-proxy supports three proxy modes—userspace, iptables and IPVS—which each operate slightly differently.

+#### Userspace

+As an example, consider the image processing application described above.
+When the backend Service is created, the Kubernetes master assigns a virtual IP address, for example 10.0.0.1.
+Assuming the Service port is 1234, the Service is observed by all of the kube-proxy instances in the cluster.
+When a proxy sees a new Service, it opens a new random port, establishes an iptables redirect from the virtual IP address to this new port, and starts accepting connections on it.

+When a client connects to the Service's virtual IP address, the iptables rule kicks in, and redirects the packets to the proxy's own port.
+The "Service proxy" chooses a backend, and starts proxying traffic from the client to the backend.

+This means that Service owners can choose any port they want without risk of collision.
+Clients can simply connect to an IP and port, without being aware of which Pods they are actually accessing.

+#### iptables

+Again, consider the image processing application described above.
+When the backend Service is created, the Kubernetes control plane assigns a virtual IP address, for example 10.0.0.1.
+Assuming the Service port is 1234, the Service is observed by all of the kube-proxy instances in the cluster.
+When a proxy sees a new Service, it installs a series of iptables rules which redirect from the virtual IP address to per-Service rules.
+The per-Service rules link to per-Endpoint rules which redirect traffic (using destination NAT) to the backends.

+When a client connects to the Service's virtual IP address the iptables rule kicks in.
+A backend is chosen (either based on session affinity or randomly) and packets are redirected to the backend.
+Unlike the userspace proxy, packets are never copied to userspace, the kube-proxy does not have to be running for the virtual IP address to work, and Nodes see traffic arriving from the unaltered client IP address.

+This same basic flow executes when traffic comes in through a node-port or through a load-balancer, though in those cases the client IP does get altered.

+#### IPVS

+iptables operations slow down dramatically in large scale cluster e.g 10,000 Services.
+IPVS is designed for load balancing and based on in-kernel hash tables.
+So you can achieve performance consistency in large number of Services from IPVS-based kube-proxy.
+Meanwhile, IPVS-based kube-proxy has more sophisticated load balancing algorithms (least conns, locality, weighted, persistence).